javahippie/jukebox/README.md

 Luckily, we are able to access the records and its components in a structured way, which enables us to implement an annotation processor, which automatically generates those builders for us.
-If any record in our project is annotated with `@de.javahippie.recordbuilders.annotation.Builder`, the annotation processor will pick it up and generate a builder class in the following style:
+If any record in our project is annotated with `@net.javahippie.recordbuilders.annotation.Builder`, the annotation processor will pick it up and generate a builder class in the following style:
 ```java
 @Builder
 public record Person(